kuhumcst/stucco/README.md

 Accessibility semantics
 -----------------------
 Full accessibility is _really_ hard to get right in web applications.
 The aim of this library is to have any UI built with it be broadly accessible.
-To this effect, the components mostly follow the [WAI-ARIA Authoring Practices](https://www.w3.org/TR/wai-aria-practices-1.1/).
-Only the contextual parts that _cannot_ be automatically deduced are made the responsibility of the developer.
-Runtime assertions serve as an enforcement mechanism during development.
+To this effect, the components mostly follow the [WAI-ARIA Authoring Practices](https://www.w3.org/TR/wai-aria-practices-1.1/):

+* Semantic HTML is used throughout (when possible) and appropriate ARIA attributes are set whenever they're required.
+* Every component can be operated in a predictable way when using a keyboard instead of a mouse (also to the benefit of keyboard power users).
+* ARIA [Landmark Regions](https://www.w3.org/TR/wai-aria-practices-1.1/#aria_landmark) are used as the basis of layouts in `recap`, making the process entirely declarative whilst coercing an accessible HTML structure.
+Focusing purely on semantics also allows the developer (or the end user) to hot swap the basic layout.
+* The component names try to match the official W3C terminology as much as possible, e.g. the `tabs` component consists of a `tab-list` and the currently selected `tab-panel`.
+The deliberate use of well-established names also aids developers using this library.

+For these reasons, accessibility should not just be seen as an obstacle, but as a set of semantic constraints that work in synergy with the goal of creating an adaptive UI.

 All the components in the library should - in principle - comply with the [EU Web Accessibility Directive](https://en.wikipedia.org/wiki/Web_Accessibility_Directive) and the relevant [Danish law](https://www.retsinformation.dk/Forms/r0710.aspx?id=201794).
 In practice, this means compliance with [WCAG 2.1](https://www.w3.org/TR/WCAG21/) which is the current guideline from the World Wide Web Consortium.

-The components also try to match the official W3C terminology as much as possible, e.g. the `tabs` component consists of a `tab-list` and the currently selected `tab-panel`.
-The deliberate use of well-established names for components is also a service towards the developers that may be using this library.

-Moreover, ARIA [Landmark Regions](https://www.w3.org/TR/wai-aria-practices-1.1/#aria_landmark) are used as the basis of layouts in `recap`, making the process entirely declarative whilst coercing an accessible HTML structure.
-Focusing purely on semantics also allows the developer (or the end user) to hot swap the basic layout.
-For this reason, accessibility should not just be seen as an obstacle, but as a set of semantic constraints that work in synergy with the goal of creating an adaptive UI.
+Only the contextual parts that _cannot_ be automatically deduced are made the responsibility of the developer.
+Runtime assertions serve as a helpful enforcement mechanism during development.

 Connecting through shared state
 -------------------------------